OXY2DEV/nvim/README.md

 nvim
 ```

-Everything else should be installed automatically!
-And you should be good to go!
+Everything else should be installed automatically and you should be good to go!

+### 🌋 Gallery